 Tech recruiters want to hire top talent and usually look first at graduates of prestigious colleges and bootcamps.
 With a limited search like that, it could mean a lot of talented candidates are getting overlooked.

-“Liberal arts computer science degree programs and software development bootcamps are essentially the only two pathways into tech,” said Sato.
+“Liberal arts computer science degree programs and software development bootcamps are essentially the only two pathways into tech,” Sato said.
 “As a society writ large we have made massive investments into these two pathways, both of which, unfortunately, drive down diversity.”

 “The benefits of being able to train a new developer can more than offset the investment to do so.”